spinkube/documentation/content/en/docs/spin-operator/_index.md

 ### What is Spin Operator

-Simply put, [Spin Operator](https://github.com/spinkube/spin-operator/) is a [Kubernetes objector](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) which empowers platform engineers to deploy [Spin applications](https://developer.fermyon.com/spin) as custom resources to their Kubernetes clusters.
-For platform engineers looking to improve their cluster utilization without compromising on performance all while maintaining workload portability, Spin Operator provides an elegant solution
+Simply put, [Spin Operator](https://github.com/spinkube/spin-operator/) is a [Kubernetes operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) which empowers platform engineers to deploy [Spin applications](https://developer.fermyon.com/spin) as custom resources to their Kubernetes clusters.
+For platform engineers looking to improve their cluster utilization without compromising on performance all while maintaining workload portability, Spin Operator provides an elegant solution.

 ### Why Spin Operator?